Kochi Metro, India

-The metro trains will run at an average speed of 40km/h and a top speed of 90km/h.
+The metro trains will run at a top operational speed of 80km/h.

 Contractors involved with Kochi Metro project

-DMRC also issued four tenders worth $62.98m for the construction of the metro rail in April 2013.
-The contract includes construction of elevated viaduct, six elevated stations at Aluva, Pulinchodu, Companypady, Ambattukavu, Muttom and Kalamassery.
+DMRC also issued four tenders collectively worth $62.98m for the construction of the metro rail in April 2013.
+The contract includes construction of the elevated viaduct and six elevated stations at Aluva, Pulinchodu, Companypady, Ambattukavu, Muttom and Kalamassery.

 DMRC appointed Larsen and Toubro (L&T) for the construction of the viaduct on the Kalamassery-Kaloor stadium stretch, in April 2013.
 The contract will also include construction of metro stations on the stretch.

-Heavy Civil Infrastructure Business, a construction unit of L&T received a $155.85m contract for the project in May 2013.
+L&T construction unit Heavy Civil Infrastructure Business received a $155.85m contract for the project in May 2013.
 The contract includes construction of elevated viaduct and elevated stations on Aluva-Petta line.

 Financing of the Kochi Metro project

-The Komet project will be jointly financed by the Government of India (50%) and the Government of Kerala (50%).
-The project received $180m and $320m in 2012 from the central and state governments respectively.
+The Komet project will be jointly financed by the Indian Government (64.14%) and the government of Kerala (35.86%).
+In 2012, he project received $180m and $320m from the central and state governments respectively.

 Japan International Cooperation Agency (JICA) provided a $400m loan for the project.
-AFD is expected to provide a loan of $189.5m for the project by December 2013.
+AFD agreed to provide a 25-year (including a five-year grace period) loan of $180m for the project in February 2014.

 The project is expected to raise $43m from the taxes, which will be managed by the state government with escalations.